rhelmer/update-client/README.md

 This client is intended to either run as a Windows service, or be started by Firefox.
-In either case, this client will establish an interprocess communication channel to notify Firefox of available updates.
+In either case, this client will establish an inter-process communication (IPC) channel to notify Firefox of available updates.

 The protocol is inspired by Google's Omaha client+server,